When you're fighting a group of Mooks, sometimes, a rocket launcher

-- Mega Man X had the Shotgun Ice which exploded on contact, and the Chameleon Sting which started off as one projectile but split into three after half a second.
-X2 had the Silk Shot, a projectile similar to the Dust Crusher.
+- Mega Man X1 had the Shotgun Ice which exploded on contact, and the Chameleon Sting which started off as one projectile but split into three after half a second.
+Mega Man X2 had the Silk Shot, a projectile similar to the Dust Crusher.
 X3 had the Acid Burst, which functions similarly to the Salt Water mentioned above.

 - Mega Man Zero 2 had the Triple Shot and Spark Shot EX Skills, both of which split your charged shots into multiple shots upon hitting an enemy.